microsoft/dotnet/Documentation/compatibility/WCF-AddressHeaderCollection-now-throws-an-ArgumentException-if-an-addressHeader-element-is-null.md

 NotPlanned

 ### Change Description
-Starting with the .NET Framework 4.7.1, the `M:System.ServiceModel.Channels.AddressHeaderCollection.#ctor(System.Collections.Generic.IEnumerable{System.ServiceModel.Channels.AddressHeader})` constructor throws an `T:System.ArgumentException` if one of the elements is `null`.
+Starting with the .NET Framework 4.7.1, the <xref:System.ServiceModel.Channels.AddressHeaderCollection.#ctor(System.Collections.Generic.IEnumerable{System.ServiceModel.Channels.AddressHeader})> constructor throws an <xref:System.ArgumentException> if one of the elements is `null`.
 In the .NET Framework 4.7 and earlier versions, no exception is thrown.

 ### Recommended Action
 If you encounter compatibility issues with this change on the .NET Framework 4.7.1 or a later version, you can opt-out of it by adding the following line to the `<runtime>` section of the app.config file::